Galileo88/Galileos-Planet-Pack/README.md

 * Orbit lines jump around when zoomed out to outer planets in map view and tracking station.
 It's stock bug made more noticeable by Kopernicus.

-* Solar panels may track a less optimal star causing your vessels to generate almost nil EC.
-This is an issue with Kopernicus' solar panel tracking behaviour and is a known issue.
-Kopernicus development is ongoing to resolve this issue, however, to play around this keep a small locked battery on your vessel at all times to allow you to spin your vessel around in an emergency to force refresh your solar panel tracking.

 ## Bundled Licenses